 You Have Neck And Back Pain, Where Do You Turn?

-You may be wondering what the difference between a neurosurgeon and neurologist is.
+You may be wondering when to see a neurosurgeon and when to see a neurologist.
 Both specialists focus on the nervous system of the human body.
-However, there are differences to know as well.
-We will look at both professions, so that you will have a better idea if you should find a neurosurgeon or a neurologist.
+However, there are differences between these two specialties.
+We will look at both professions so that you will have a better idea if you should find a neurosurgeon or a neurologist.

 What Is a Neurologist?